julianlam/feps/fep/8b32/fep-8b32.md

 If compatiblity with legacy systems is desired, the integrity proof MUST be created and inserted before the generation of the linked data signature.

 If both `proof` and `signature` are present in a received object, the linked data signature MUST be removed before the verification of the integrity proof.

+### Security considerations

+Implementers using integrity proofs as an authentication mechanism are advised to follow the recommendations given in [FEP-fe34: Origin-based security model][FEP-fe34].

+### Privacy considerations

+If a private object is signed, its authenticity can be proven if it is distributed beyond the intended recipients.
+This risk can be mitigated by encrypting private content.

 ## Examples